 I’ve mentioned the challenges we have had selecting a Skill name in a previous post about creating our first Alexa Skill.
-Now that we have two approved skills; Scrybe and Fantasy Scoreboard, it’s worth revisiting the topic to highlight the lessons we have learned along the way.
+Now that we have two approved skills it’s worth revisiting the topic to highlight the lessons we have learned along the way.
 The Invocation Name Guidelines provide a good starting point when picking your skill name, but our experience uncovered a few more rules.

 After the first couple certification attempts, selecting a name for an Alexa Skill seemed as hard as finding a nice and affordable .com domain name.
 For a Store with, at the time, less than 500 Skills, that was surprising.